Australia Day

 We have chosen a program of events to be reflective of the Australia Day Council theme: Reflect, Respect, Celebrate.

-Commencing with a sunset cultural ceremony and including major concerts, outdoor cinemas and pool parties at our Leisure Centres, we’re delivering an epic entertainment program for our community over three days.
+Commencing with a sunset cultural ceremony and including major concerts, outdoor cinemas and pool parties at our Leisure Centres, we delivered an epic program for our community over three days.

 Cinema Under the Stars